George Sitts: Early life

+Murders

 Sitts, who escaped from prison while serving a life sentence for murder, also shot and killed Butte County Sheriff Dave Malcolm near Spearfish, on January 24, 1946.
 Sitts had pleaded guilty to second degree murder in Minnesota for the December 12, 1945, slaying of Erik Johansson, a liquor store clerk, during a botched robbery.

 After spending three weeks sawing on the bars of his cell in the Minneapolis city jail, Sitts and three other men broke out the day before Sitts was scheduled to be transferred to a state prison.

-After the slayings of Matthews and Malcolm, Sitts fled to Wyoming, where he was arrested on February 5, 1946, and returned to South Dakota.
+After the slayings of Matthews and Malcolm, Sitts stole a car in Deadwood, kidnapped gas station attendant Leonard Ronnenberg, and forced him to Wyoming.
+He released Ronnenberg unharmed after reaching Wyoming, but was eventually captured on February 5, 1946, and returned to South Dakota.
 Sitts was tried first for the murder of Matthews and after his conviction and death sentence in March 1946, the state opted not to try him for Malcolm's murder.

+South Dakota abolished the death penalty in 1915, but reinstated it in 1939, in the wake of public outrage over the brutal murder of a young teacher by two teenagers who kidnapped, shot, and beat her with a hammer.
 South Dakota introduced the electric chair as the manner of execution in 1939 and Sitts was the fourth man sentenced to die in the chair.
-The three previous sentences, however, were commuted to life in prison.
+However, the three previous sentences, that of Clifford Haas (also known as Clifford Hayes), Paul Sewell, and Jacob Heinzman, were all reduced to life in prison on appeal.
+Haas became one of the longest serving inmates in the state and died in prison in 1993.

 Sitts's final words were a wry joke to the 41 official witnesses.
 "This is the first time authorities helped me escape prison," he said right before the four shocks surged through his body at 12:15 a.m.

 Special Agent Matthews name is inscribed on Panel 34 of the National Law Enforcement Officers Memorial located on Judiciary Square, Washington, D.C.
 Sheriff Malcolm's name is inscribed on Panel 53.